Accidents & Injuries

 *Tenant's

-Rights In GA (short
+Rights In GA (Legal Aid Brochures)

-Brief overview on your rights as a tenant, guest or border; What you need to
+Your rights as a tenant, guest or border; What you need to

 know before moving in; Repairs; Communicating with your landlord; What to do